mjakeman/extension-manager/po/README.md

 ## How to add new translation

 1. You need software to translate Extension Manager.
 In this example, we will use [POEdit](https://poedit.net/).
 2. Clone Extension Manager repository to your device.
-You can do this using command line.
-If you have configured git:
+You can do this using git:
 ```bash
 git clone git@github.com:mjakeman/extension-manager.git
 ```
-Or you can click green button `Code`, then click `Download ZIP`, which will download repository inside of zip file.
+Or you can click green button `Code`, then click `Download ZIP`, which will download repository inside of zip file and save it in your `~/` home folder.

-Unpack it with archive manager.
+Unpack archive with archive manager of your choice and rename folder that will be unpacked from archive to `extension-manager`.

 3. You need `pot` file, that lies inside `./po` folder.
 Make sure, that [pot file is up-to-date](#regenerate-pot-files), before proceeding.
 4. Open it with POEditor.
 5. Click on button on bottom of window `Create a new translation`, select your desired language.
 6. Press `Ctrl+S` to save new file, place it inside `./po` folder with filename that POEdit gave you.
 7. Open `./po/LINGUAS` file with any text editor, and add there locale code of your language.
 For example, if you want to add Ukrainian translation, POEdit will suggest you filename `uk.po`, so in `LINGUAS` file, you need to add `uk`.

-Also, please, keep locale codes in alphabetical order.
+And, please, keep locale codes in alphabetical order.

-But sometimes you might want to specify variant for your language.
+But sometimes, you might want to specify variant for your language.
 For example, for Russian in Russia Federation, you need to set locale to `ru_RU`, instead of just `ru`.

 More about locales you can learn [here](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html).